Open now until 14 Jan 2024

 Admission is FREE

-This summer, the Ashmolean launches its contemporary exhibition series Ashmolean NOW.
-The Museum’s Gallery 8 will become a laboratory for contemporary artists who have been invited to create new work inspired by the Ashmolean’s historical collections.
+In the summer of 2023, the Ashmolean launched a new exhibition series of contemporary art: Ashmolean NOW.
+Contemporary artists are invited to create new work inspired by the Ashmolean’s historical collections.

 Daniel Crews-Chubb (b.
-1984) will present a group of large-scale paintings that take inspiration from depictions of ancient deities found in the Ashmolean.
+1984) presents a group of large-scale paintings that take inspiration from ancient sculptures of deities and non-human figures found in the Ashmolean.

-The figures in his paintings depart from any direct historical references to invent his own mythology.
-These ‘immortals’, as Crews-Chubb calls them, are created through a laborious process of addition and revision including drawing, impasto, and collage.
+These ‘immortals’, as Crews-Chubb calls his fantastical figures, are created through a laborious process of addition and revision including drawing, impasto, and collage.

 The textured patchwork of his canvasses gives Crews-Chubb’s monumental subjects a three-dimensional presence that, as he describes, ‘corrodes the boundary between painting and sculpture’.

 Buy the exhibition catalogue